Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 What to Look for in a Predictive Capacity Planning Platform

-For logistics leaders evaluating AI-powered capacity planning solutions, six criteria separate platforms that deliver peak-season results from those that don’t.
+For logistics leaders evaluating AI capacity planning solutions, six criteria separate platforms that deliver peak-season results from those that don’t.

 Constraint depth.
 Ask how many simultaneous constraints the system processes per computation.
 Basic systems handle a dozen.
 Advanced engines handle 180 or more.
-The difference is meaningful at scale.
+The difference is meaningful at scale—and it’s what separates predictive capacity planning that works in production from demos that impress in boardrooms.

 Carrier integration breadth.
 The optimization surface is only as good as the carrier network it can access.
 A thousand-plus native integrations create options that narrower networks cannot.

 Governance and auditability.
 Demand explainability, traceability, and human-in-the-loop controls.
-If the vendor cannot explain how their AI makes decisions, your operations team will not trust it during peak.
+If the vendor cannot explain how their AI makes decisions, your operations team will not trust it during peak—and regulators will increasingly require it.

 Deployment architecture.
 API-first platforms that sit above existing ERP and TMS systems deploy in weeks and preserve your current technology investments.
 Monolithic replacements take 12–24 months and carry significant risk.